-The school is operating a staggered day due to COVID restrictions and year 7 students are expected to be in school by 8.35am.
-Form period is 8.35-8.45am.
-Year 8 students start at 8.45am and year 9 students start at 8.55am.
+Students are expected to be in school by 8.35am.
+Form period is 10.15am.
 Registers are taken by teaching staff in all lessons.
-The afternoon registration is taken at the start of Session 5.
-The Attendance Officers on each campus are responsible for checking that all registers are marked in accordance with DFE guidance
+The afternoon registration is taken at the start of Session 5 at 1.20pm.
+The Attendance Officers on each campus are responsible for checking that all registers are marked in accordance with DFE guidance.